How to get sleep as a new parent

 Adjust your sleep schedule to match your baby’s

 It’ll take a little time and practice to master this, but if you go to sleep at the same time as your baby, your chances of getting some good sleep are higher.
-This includes naps too - if your baby dozes off in the afternoon, take this as your chance to fall asleep too.
+This includes naps.
+If your baby dozes off in the afternoon, take this as your chance to fall asleep too.

 Accept all the help you can get

-If your Mam, Dad, friend or sibling offers to look after the baby for a few hours, let them!
-You may worry about imposing but don’t - they’re asking to help because they genuinely want to, and the sleep you can get during your few hours off will make you feel a million times better!
+If your parents, friend or sibling offers to look after the baby for a few hours, let them!
+You may worry about imposing but don’t - they’re asking to help because they genuinely want to, and the sleep you can get during your few hours off will make you feel much better.

-When feeding your baby in the middle of the night, you may want to pass the time by checking Facebook on your phone or flicking through the TV, but you’re best to avoid this!
+When feeding your baby in the middle of the night, you may want to pass the time by checking Facebook on your phone or flicking through the TV.
+Try to avoid this.
 Looking at a screen late at night seriously affects your sleep, and it may take you much longer to doze off if you do this.

 Make your baby’s bedtime the same every night

-If you put your baby down at the same time every night, they’re more likely to sleep for longer during the night, which gives you some crucial extra snoozing time.
+If you put your baby down at the same time every night, they’re more likely to sleep for longer, which gives you some extra snoozing time.
 Also, try to stick to the same routine and order.
 For instance, give your baby their bath at the same time, and read them a story at the same time.